sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="deleteChannelMetadata"></a>
 # **deleteChannelMetadata**
-> deleteChannelMetadata(channelType, channelUrl, apiToken, key)
+> deleteChannelMetadata(apiToken, channelType, channelUrl, key)

 Delete a channel metadata - When deleting all items of a channel metadata